tidepool-org/data-model/device-data/types/deviceEvent/reservoirChange.md

 This event often implies a suspension of insulin delivery; in the case that the device data includes an event that fits into this `reservoirChange` data model but *does not* include a separate indication of insulin delivery suspension, a [`status`](./status.md) event should also be uploaded to the platform to record the suspension of insulin delivery and should be included (in its entirety) in the `status` field.

-The optional `payload` embedded object may be included in order to expose the specifics of the event type that <!-- Edit by Eden -->is generally interpreted as a `reservoirChange`, along with any other device-specific information that may be desirable for auditing user and device behavior and performance.
+The optional `payload` embedded object may be included in order to expose the specifics of the event type that is generally interpreted as a `reservoirChange`, along with any other device-specific information that may be desirable for auditing user and device behavior and performance.

 <!-- end editable commentary on subType -->